sahib/rmlint/docs/rmlint.1.rst

     Swap certain file metadata attributes onto disk in order to save memory.
     This can help to save memory for very big datasets (several million files) where storing the paths alone can eat up several GB RAM.
-    Enabling swapping may cause slowdowns in exchange.
+    Enabling swapping will cause slowdowns in exchange.

-    Sometimes the difference may be very subtle since all paths in rmlint are stored by common prefix, i.e. for long but mostly identically paths the point after the difference is stored.
+    Sometimes the difference may be very subtle since all paths in rmlint are stored by common prefix, i.e. for long but mostly identically paths only the point after the difference is stored.

     This feature may not play nice with some other options, causing heavy load and long computations:

-    - The ``--match-*`` family of options (long )
+    - The ``--match-*`` family of options.
     - ``--cache`` might use more memory and takes longer.
-    - ``--merge-directories`` will not car about using the metadata cache yet.

     Some of those restrictions might be removed in future ``rmlint`` versions.

     The metadata cache will be stored in ``$XDG_CACHE_HOME/rmlint/$pid``.
-    If the cache cannot be created, ``rmlint`` falls back to no caching mode.
+If the cache cannot be created, ``rmlint`` warns you and falls back to normal uncached mode.

 FORMATTERS
 ==========